XinYangMTSU/NSF/Research.md

 ## ![#ff5566](https://placehold.it/15/ff5566/000000?text=+) `1.
 Unconstrained influence diagrams`

+Reference Paper:

+`Jensen, Finn V., and Marta Vomlelová.
+"Unconstrained influence diagrams."
+Proceedings of the Eighteenth conference on Uncertainty in artificial intelligence.
+Morgan Kaufmann Publishers Inc., 2002.` (I have this paper PDF, I can send to you if you need it.)

    In this paper they extend the language of IDs with extra features and call the graphs unconstrained influence diagrams (UIDs).

    They extend the language of influence diagrams to cope with decision scenarios where the order of decisions and observations is not determined.
 As the ordering of decisions is dependent on the evidence, a step-strategy of such a scenario is a sequence of dependent choices of the next action.
 A strategy is a step-strategy together with selection functions for decision actions.
 The structure of a step-strategy can be represented as a DAG with nodes labeled with action variables.
 They introduce the concept of GS-DAG: a DAG incorprating an optimal step-strategy for any instantiation.

-`Jensen, Finn V., and Marta Vomlelová.
-"Unconstrained influence diagrams."
-Proceedings of the Eighteenth conference on Uncertainty in artificial intelligence.
-Morgan Kaufmann Publishers Inc., 2002.` (I have this paper PDF, I can send to you if you need it.)

 ## ![#0066ff](https://placehold.it/15/0066ff/000000?text=+) `2.
 Multi-agent influence diagrams`

+Reference Paper:

+`Koller, Daphne, and Brian Milch.
+"Multi-agent influence diagrams for representing and solving games."
+Games and economic behavior 45.1 (2003): 181-221.` (I have this paper PDF, I can send to you if you need it.)

    In this paper, they propose a graphical representation for noncooperative games: Multi-agent influence diagrams (MAIDs).
    The basic elements in the MAID representation are variables, allowing an explicit representation of dependence, or relevance, relationships among variables.
 They define a decision variable D' as strategically relevant to D if, to optimize the decision rule at D, the decision maker needs to consider the decision rule at D'.

-`Koller, Daphne, and Brian Milch.
-"Multi-agent influence diagrams for representing and solving games."
-Games and economic behavior 45.1 (2003): 181-221.` (I have this paper PDF, I can send to you if you need it.)

 ## ![#ff00ff](https://placehold.it/15/ff00ff/000000?text=+) `3.
 Bayesian Belief Networks (BBN)`